AutodeskGames/stingray-docs/source/interactive_help/getting_started/open_existing_project.md

 # Open an existing project

 The {{ProductName}} editor keeps track of the projects you create and work on.
-You can easily re-open any project when you launch the editor, or by opening the **Project Manager** from the **File** menu.
+You can easily re-open any project when you launch the editor or by opening the **Project Manager** from the **File** menu.

 You can also double-click a project file (`.stingray_project`) to open the project in the interactive editor, provided no other projects are open at the moment.

-Sometimes, however, you may want to open an existing project that somebody else has created, but that doesn't yet show up in your **Project Manager**.
-For example, this will happen if you want to open a sample project that you download from [the Gamedev portal](http://www.autodesk.com/stingray-online-projects).
-See also ~{ Download assets and example projects }~.
+Sometimes, however, you may want to open an existing project that somebody else has created, but that doesn't yet show up in your **Project Manager** like a Revit Live scene or zipped interactive projects.

 **To open an existing project for the first time:**